The SEEDS Conference will now take place online.

 SEEDS Conference Fees

 We have revisited the fee structure for the SEEDS Conference in light of changes that will be made because of the current Covid-19 pandemic.
 The SEEDS Conference will now be held online, further details will follow in the coming weeks.
-The fee for the Conference will now be £35.00 and you can book for the Conference using this link:
+The fee for the Conference will now be £35.00.

 Please click the link on the left for full details of the Call for Abstracts.